ArvalCode/crest-player/README.md

 # Crest Player

-A lightweight Rust application to search and play music from YouTube.
+A barebone lightweight Rust application to search and play music from YouTube.
 Designed for efficiency and minimal resource usage on Linux systems (e.g., Arch Linux).
 Only uses ~350MB of Ram comparing to the ~1.3 GB of Ram that Spotify uses!

 ## Features